Italy

 Image kindly provided by Fulvio Chianese at GORIZIA ed il QUARTO STORMO.

-On 16 February 1937, 24 CR.32s flew close escort to Ju 52/3ms out to bomb Arganda.
+In the afternoon on 16 February, 24 CR.32s flew close escort to Ju 52/3ms out to bomb Arganda del Rey.
 Polikarpov I-15s intercepted them from behind and above.
 The Republican fighters didn’t attack the Nationalist aircraft but over the target three I-15s broke formation and raced towards the bombers.
-Banking sharply to the port, Tenente Enrico Degli Incerti intercepted the leader and opened fire.
+Before the escort could intervene, one Ju 52/3m bomber flown by a Spanish crew was shot down.
+Banking sharply to the port, Tenente Enrico Degli Incerti intercepted the leader of the I-15s and opened fire.
 This prompt action caused the enemy pilot to discontinue the attack, but as he tried to evade Degli Incerti, he presented an excellent target.
 Degli Incerti saw his bullets disappearing in the I-15s fuselage and he remained behind it, sending burst after burst into it until it began to burn.
 He then followed it down until it hit the ground.
+The shot down I-15 was also as confirmed by observers from the tri-motor formation.

-Between 14:20 and 15:40 on 20 February, Costigliolo claimed an I-16 over Morata de Tajuna during an escort mission of Ju 52 bombers.
-Corrado Ricci of the 3a Squadriglia claimed a shared victory (Curtiss?) together with eight other Italian pilots during the same mission,
+Between 14:20 and 15:40 on 20 February, Sergente Maggiore Costigliolo claimed an I-16 over Morata de Tajuna during an escort mission of Ju 52/3m bombers.
+Tenente Corrado Ricci of the 3a Squadriglia claimed a shared victory (Curtiss?) together with eight other Italian pilots during the same mission,

 On 22 April, the 1a Squadriglia was renamed to the 19a Squadriglia when the XXIII Gruppo Caccia Aviazione Legionaria was reformed.